babaissarkar/ssplot/README.md

 4. Enter the folder inside the ZIP (or the cloned folder) and open a terminal there.
 5. Run using `./ssplot` from your terminal/command line (For linux), or go to the directory where the file `SSPlot.jar` is, open a terminal there and run `java -jar SSPlot.jar`

 Note 1.
 You may need to set the `CLASSPATH` environment variable if you want to use an alternate engine for math equation parsing, as explained in a later section.
-You can search the internet for how to do that for your OS.
+You can search the internet for how to do that for your OS.<br/>
 Note 2.
 Make sure you can access the `java` command from the JRE on the terminal/command prompt.
 You probably have to set another variable called `PATH`.
 The `java` command may be called something different in your OS.